Enalean/tuleap-documentation-en/languages/en/user-guide/pullrequest.rst

 .. note::

-    The continuous integration status is associated with the branch at the origin of the pull request so if you are using PR across repositories, you must ensure that the CI job is properly configured in source repo.
+    If you are using pullrequests across repositories, you must ensure that the CI job is properly configured to use the target repository.

+.. _pullrequest-with-jenkins-feedback:

 Configure Jenkins to Tuleap feedback
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~